 Description: The project proposes to grade separate the existing Grand Avenue from the OCTA Metrolink at-grade railroad crossing.
-The grade separation will eliminate the atgrade crossing of Grand Avenue and the OCTA Metrolink tracks to improve pedestrian and bicycle user safety, enhance traffic operations, improve emergency response times, reduce existing traffic congestion and reduce greenhouse gas emissions to improve air quality along 17th Street.
+The grade separation will eliminate the at-grade crossing of Grand Avenue and the OCTA Metrolink tracks to improve pedestrian and bicycle user safety, enhance traffic operations, improve emergency response times, reduce existing traffic congestion and reduce greenhouse gas emissions to improve air quality along 17th Street.

-Purpose / Justification: Continue to support regional and local transportation infrastructure and to reduce carbon footprint by providing enhancements to alternative transportation modes.
-This project also helps to physically separate train and vehicular/bicycle/pedestrian modes which will help better facilitate each transportation mode and enhance safety.
+Purpose / Justification: Continue to support regional and local transportation infrastructure and to reduce carbon footprint by providing encancements to alternative transportation modes.
+This project also helps to physical separate train and vehicular/bicycle/pedestrian modes which will elp be ler facilitate each transportation mode and enhance safety.